Atlanta Dinner Club

 Do you do anything besides dinner?

-Dinner is the anchor.
-Between dinners we run smaller things — a morning hike, a coffee, whatever a table decides they want to do next.
-But the table comes first.
+Dinner is the heart of it.
+Between dinners we host smaller get-togethers too: a morning hike, a coffee, whatever a table decides they want to do next.
+But the table always comes first.

 Take a seat